MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 ## Run a script

-You script, once execution begins, is launced quickly through a high priority system and is executed within one hour.
+After a script is approved, it can be run against a collection you choose.
+Once execution of your script begins, it is launced quickly through a high priority system and is executed within one hour.
 The results of the script are returned using a slower, state message system.

-After a script is approved, it can be run against a collection you choose.

 1. In the Configuration Manager console, click **Assets and Compliance**.
 2. In the Assets and Compliance workspace, click **Device Collections**.